“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 We all have our favorites.
 Foods we eat more of, places we go to more often.
 I certainly do, but to make a fanfare of our food I’ve put together a (not-exhaustive) list of restaurants and a little literary taste of what makes each unique.
 To be fair to the fare it’s compiled in alphabetical order and, to showcase our international flair, I’ve arranged the classifications in descending order.
 That puts American, the largest category, last.
 To round it off, like any good meal, I’ve included a soupcon of sweets and treats plus a short course on nightlife.

 The food of Thailand is about a delicate and intricate mix of flavors.
 It is as much about presentation as it is about preparation.
 It is neither simple nor subtle.
 It is often spicy and can contain as many as four or five disparate elements to create a balanced finish.
-The use of ingredients that have medicinal properties is also important in this style cooking.
+The use of ingredients that have medicinal properties is also important in this style of cooking.
 It is said to be one of the most popular cuisines in the world.

 This is probably the original fusion food.
 It has been centuries in the making.
 Ingredients and styles from early European settlers, primarily Spanish, influenced the indigenous Mesoamerican cooking.
 Europeans introduced cheese and meat from domesticated stock and the cuisine also had influences from Africa and Asia.
 Despite the introduction of wheat and rice the basic staple starch remains corn.
 Chile peppers give the cuisine its reputation for being spicy, but it is more complex than simply heat – it is also about the subtlety of the chile flavors.
 Other traditional ingredients in Mexican dishes include beans, tomatoes, avocado and fruits.